muratk5n/thirdwave/en/README.md

 was in the shitter, end of term - on the way out.
 Iraq invasion aftermath was looking grim.
 And on top, financial crisis, recession was starting..
 In this env W promises NATO membership to Georgia and Ukraine and boom!
 Georgia invasion.
-Pute got u when u were down, calculated a response would not be forthcoming.
+Puten scored on when US was down, calculated a response would not be forthcoming.
 It worked.

 "Putin Loves to Roll the Dice.
 Ukraine Is His Biggest Gamble Yet."